Mountain tourrecommended routeMountain tour · Eisacktal closed

 1,429 m

-South Tyrol's highest refuge is located on the southern side of the Stubai Alps at an altitude of 3,195 meters.
-The Becherhaus was built in 1894 by the German and Austrian Alpine Club, but subsequently received several conversions and renovations.
-The latest renovation work on the highest building site in South Tyrol was completed in the summer of 2021 after about a year of work.
-The original construction period lasted from March to August 1894, for which 25 tons of material were brought from Maiern to the summit.
-In the same year, the hut was opened under the name "Kaiserin-Elisabeth-Schutzhaus".
-The name was then changed a few years later.
-The chapel "Maria im Schnee" was also built and can still be visited today.
+South Tyrol's highest mountain hut is located on the southern side of the Stubai Alps at an altitude of 3,195 m.
+The Becherhaus was built in 1894 by the German and Austrian Alpine Club but later underwent several remodelings and renovations.
+The last renovation work at South Tyrol’s highest construction site was completed in summer 2021 after about one year of work.
+The original construction lasted from March to August 1894.
+For this, 25 tons of material were carried from Maiern to the summit.
+That same year, the hut was opened under the name “Kaiserin-Elisabeth-Schutzhaus”.
+A few years later, the name was changed.
+The chapel “Maria im Schnee” was also built and can still be visited today.

-Despite its impressive location, the refuge offers mountaineers running water, hot meals in the comfortable Stube dining room and space for 100 people; the fire safety equipment, technical facilities and energy-generation system are also up to date.
-The Becherhaus is open from the end of June to mid-September.
-Well-known peaks such as Wilder Freiger (3418 m), Zuckerhütl (3505 m), Sonklarspitze (3463 m) and Botzer (3250 m) round off the Becherhaus in the area of eternal snow.
+Despite its impressive location, the hut offers mountaineers running water, warm meals in the cozy lounge, and space for 100 people; fire protection devices, technical equipment, and power supply are all state of the art.
+The Becherhaus is managed from the end of June to mid-September.
+Well-known peaks such as Wilder Freiger (3418 m), Zuckerhütl (3505 m), Sonklarspitze (3463 m), and Botzer (3250 m) surround the Becherhaus in the area of eternal snow.

-Starting from the head of the Ridnauntal valley in the direction of the Aglsbodenalm, you reach the Becherhaus via the Grohmann and Teplitzer refuges.
-After the Teplitzerhütte, past the picturesque Vogelhüttensee lake, continue on trail no. 9 over boulders and well-secured passages with wire ropes and step bars, crossing a moraine to below the Becherfelsen rock.
-The last part of the hike is via serpentines up to the Becherhaus.
-Mountaineering experience, surefootedness and appropriate equipment are essential!
-The way back is via the ascent path.
+Starting from the end of the Ridnaun valley towards Aglsbodenalm, you can reach the Becherhaus via the Grohmann and Teplitzer huts.
+After the Teplitzer hut, pass by the picturesque Vogelhüttensee, continue on the path or trail no. 9 over rocks and well-secured sections with wire cables and steps, cross a moraine further on under the Becherfelsen.
+The last section goes up in serpentines to the Becherhaus.
+Mountain experience, sure-footedness, and appropriate equipment are absolutely necessary!
+The return path follows the ascent route.

 Difficulty